Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones: Compensating for the effects of fast-oscillating terms

 In this section, we numerically demonstrate that fast-oscillating terms degrade the overall gate fidelity.
-While Eqs.~\eqref{eq:F_analytical}--\eqref{eq:lambda_z_0} show that infidelity for $\tau = m\tau_0/2$ and $l_{\mathrm{d}} = -r_{\mathrm{d}}$ is symmetric about $k_{\mathrm{q}} = 0$ under the RWA, this symmetry is broken beyond the RWA.
-Specifically, terms involving $2\omega_{\mathrm{q}, k_{\mathrm{q}}} + \Delta_{k_{\mathrm{d}} k_{\mathrm{q}}}$ in Eq.~\eqref{eq:HI} introduce a slight asymmetry, leading to a degradation of the overall gate fidelity.
-We consequently show that fine-tuning of the drive frequency allocation can compensate for this effect and improve overall performance.
+Although Eqs.~\eqref{eq:F_analytical}--\eqref{eq:lambda_z_0} show that the infidelity for $\tau = m\tau_0/2$ with odd $N_{\mathrm{d}}$ and $S_{\mathrm{d}} = 0$ is symmetric about $k_{\mathrm{q}} = 0$ under the RWA, this symmetry is broken beyond the RWA.
+In particular, the terms involving $2\omega_{\mathrm{q}, k_{\mathrm{q}}} + \Delta_{k_{\mathrm{d}} k_{\mathrm{q}}}$ in Eq.~\eqref{eq:HI} introduce slight asymmetry, leading to a degradation in the overall gate fidelity.
+Consequently, we show that fine-tuning the drive frequency allocation can compensate for this effect and improve the overall gate performance.